Rev. Dr. Randy L. Hyde

 Ray and Trudy really enjoy living in the same city as their two children and three grandchildren.

-Holly accepted this role with children and youth because she feels called to serve her church family through this period of change and renewal.
-She has known and taught most of the young people in our congregation since they were born, and is thrilled to have this opportunity to serve the people she loves.
+Holly was ordained into the gospel ministry by First Baptist on May 23, 2021.
+She has known and taught most of the young people in our congregation since they were born, and is thrilled to serve the people she loves.

 Holly enjoys spending time with family and friends, cooking, reading, and rocking out with her karaoke microphone.
 Holly is fueled by coffee and Chex Mix.